sidsri99/100-days-of-code/log.md

 **Today's Progress**: Solved some functional questions based on linked list using Java

 **Thoughts**: Focussing on improving time to solve a question

+### Day 74: 7 August 2020 , Friday

+**Today's Progress**: Solving competitive programming questions using Java

+**Thoughts**: Competitive programming requires determining and implementing the solution using proper data structures and algorithm which also helps in improving time complexity of program for larger inputs.